okta/odyssey/packages/docs/components/index.md

 template: index
 id: components
 title: Components
-lead: A set of commonly found, pre-assembled UI objects built from the Odyssey Base and organized by function and form.
+lead: Components are commonly found, pre-assembled UI Objects built from Odyssey's Base and organized by form and function.
 ---